 Due to the reduction in the WannaCry attack, 2018 is so far on pace to have significantly fewer ransomware attacks than last year.
-However, were starting to see cybercriminals change their strategies and techniques, focusing less on the “amateurish” ransomware and more on corporate focused attacks that could compromise organizations through exposed RDP ports.
-In fact, F-Secure discovered 343 unique families and variants of this kind, more than 60 percent the number found in 2016.
+However, we're starting to see cybercriminals change their strategies and techniques, focusing less on the “amateurish” ransomware and more on corporate-focused attacks that could compromise organizations through exposed RDP ports.
+In fact, F-Secure discovered 343 unique families and variants of this kind, more than 60 percent of the number found in 2016.

 Big Ransomware Variants Continue to Spread